tobi35w/TobiKolakareemLendsqrFrontendTest/README.md

 The solution includes:
 - A login screen
 - A fully responsive dashboard
-- A users list table (with filtering and search)
+- A user's list table (with filtering and search)
 - A user details view with structured information

 All features were implemented using **React**, **TypeScript**, **SCSS**, and a mock API with 500 users.